Find all the mental health resources you’ll need

 Take the Psych.com bipolar disorder quiz to see if you may benefit from further diagnosis and treatment from a mental health professional.

-Edited by a licensed therapist, Blunt Therapy covers topics related to mental health, addictions, relationships, and parenting.
+Edited by Randy Withers who is a licensed therapist, Blunt Therapy covers topics related to mental health, addictions, relationships, and parenting.
 It also publishes articles about counselling and parenting, with both personal and professional perspectives.

 Department of Health & Human Services – Website intended for people looking for help with mental health problems.
 Participate to help coordinate a community event, start a support group or provide general information.